elonen/ldap_authz_proxy/README.md

 ## Cache

 The server uses a simple in-memory cache to avoid performing the same LDAP queries over and over again.
-Cache size is limited to `ldap_cache_size` entries, and entries are removed in LRU order.
-Cache time is `ldap_cache_time` seconds.
+Cache size is limited to `cache_size` entries, and entries are removed in LRU order.
+Cache time is `cache_time` seconds.
 One cache entry is created for each unique username, so ldap_cache_size should be large enough to accommodate all users that might be accessing the server simultaneously.
 A cache entry takes probably about 1kB of RAM, unless you requested all LDAP attributes.

 Technically, each config section gets its own cache, so you can have different cache sizes and retention times for different sections.
+If a section uses sub-queries, the cache is shared between the main query and all sub-queries, with main query's cache size and time.

 HTTP response headers contain `X-Ldap-Cached` header that is set to `1` if the response was served from cache, and `0` if it was a fresh query.

 ## Building

-The server is written in Rust and can be built with `cargo build --release`.
+The server is written in Rust and can be manually built with `cargo build --release`.
 Resulting binary is `target/release/ldap_authz_proxy`.

+If you want Debian packages, see below.

 ## Running